umr-lops/coloc_sat/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-sar_coloc could always use more documentation, whether as part of the
+coloc_sat could always use more documentation, whether as part of the
-official sar_coloc docs, in docstrings, or even on the web in blog posts,
+official coloc_sat docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback